sandeepsa1/dsa/README.md

 Run scripts\activate to activate the virtual environment from dsa folder to run the code.

 List of code folders below:
-01-dfs						DFS algoritms and its different uses and variations
+01-dfs						DFS algoritms and its different uses and variations.
+Traversal, path finding, topological sort and spanning tree